masenmatthews/RailsCapstone_ActiveUs_API/README.md

 # Active.Us API

-#### _The API portion to the Rails Active.Us application._, {May 16, 2018}_
+#### _An API that is designed to help individuals connect with nonprofits in the Portland metro area._, {September 6, 2018}_

 ### By Masen Matthews

-## Description
+## Description / Motivation
-  Active.Us is a site that helps people connect with nonprofits in the Portland metro area.
-This is the API component, which includes nonprofit information like names, descriptions, and contact information.
-These are organized by category.
-This API is designed to work with the front-end version of the application, which can be found at https://github.com/masenmatthews/RailsCapstone_ActiveUs_API
+  Active.us is an API that features information about local nonprofits in Portland.
+I started this project during my last week at Epicodus (May 2018) and have been pretty hands-off with it since then.
+Now that I've finished the internship portion of Epicodus, I'm looking forward to jumping back in.

+  This was originally being developed with a Rails frontend, which has since been scrapped.
+I may build a front end portion in the future using React.
+Regardless, I feel that an API like this one could be utilized by a lot of developers who are interested in using tech as a means of creating positive social changes.

+  As a person with a background in sociology, I feel inclined to use my technical skill in a way that benefits the world around me.
+This is essentially my way of giving back and I hope that it can grow into something that gets utilized by a wide variety of users.

+## Current status / future expansion
+  I'm in the early stages of getting back to working on this API.
+Next steps will include adding token authentication and building out the actual database of nonprofits.
+Stay tuned!

-## Setup/Installation Requirements
+## Setup/Installation requirements
   This project can be installed and viewed by following these steps:
     1. Clone GitHub repository to desktop or desired directory
     2. Open the terminal and navigate to the project directory
     3. Run $ bundle or $ bundle install in the terminal
     4. Run $ rails db:create and $ rails db:migrate to establish database functionality
     5. Run $ rails s -p 3001 to launch the API at localhost:3001
     6. Navigate to localhost:3001 in Google Chrome or desired browser.
-API calls can be tested in Postman or in a different API testing program.
+API calls can be tested in Postman or in a different API testing application.
-    7. Download the front-end component from https://github.com/masenmatthews/RailsCapstone_ActiveUs_API and follow the setup instructions included with it to get full application functionality.

-## Future expansion
-  This project will be expanded to include more categories and more nonprofits so that the front-end version can be built out further.
-Authentication will also be added in the future.

-## Technologies Used
+## Technologies used
   This project utilizes the following technologies:
     -Ruby On Rails
+    -Token authentication (in progress)

-## Known Bugs and Issues
+## Known bugs and issues
   N/A

 ## Support and contact details